leeannapugh10/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is when the function is 'enclosed' but uses information on the outside (or global).

 2. Study the following code, then answer the questions below.

 ```js